about

 Short version, about;

-I’ve travelled a bit, drive and rode hundreds of different vehicles, worked in travel, transport, couriering, motor-trade, photography + ran a few overland expedtions to China…. and back, thankfully.
+I’ve travelled a bit, drive and rode hundreds of different vehicles, worked in travel, transport, couriering, motor-trade, photography + ran a few overland expeditions to China…. and back, thankfully.

 I’m grateful and humbled by the human spirit, kinship on the open roads, wherever we travel – we’re all the same, just people trying to keep our lives and wheels rolling onwards.